cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 We start the design section with a general description of how the algorithm works.
 The protocol is explained in detail in the accompanying [specification](https://github.com/cometbft/cometbft/blob/main/spec/mempool/gossip/dog.md).

-CometBFT caches received transactions and stores the IDs of all the peers that have sent it in a `senders` list.
-When a transaction enters the mempool, if it was already received it can be retrieved from the cache.
-When this happens a certain number of times, the receiving node notifies the sender to stop forwarding any transaction from the peer that had originally sent the transaction.
-The exact point when the notification is sent is defined below as a redundancy threshold (see `Redundancy control`).
+CometBFT nodes cache received transactions and store the IDs of all the peers that have sent it in a `senders` list.
+When an incoming transaction is in the cache, the receiving node notifies the sender that it already has that transaction.
+The sender will stop forwarding any transaction from the peer that had originally sent the transaction.

 Namely, let's assume that transaction `tx_1` was sent by node `B` to node `C` which forwarded it to `A`. `A` already has the transaction and notifies node `C` about this.
 Node `C` will look up the senders of transaction `tx_1` and in the future disable transaction forwarding from node `B` to node `A`.